Treadmill alternatives are necessary for people who have discomfort from using a treadmill.

 The main problem with the treadmill is that running on a treadmill can put a severe strain on your ankles, knees, hips, and lower back.
 When you run on a treadmill, the pounding action of your feet recurringly hitting the tread sends shock-waves through your body at an intense rate and in an unnatural way.

-Our joints are capable of absorbing large amounts of pressure and exertion; the human body is built to take a certain level of punishment.
-However, the cartilage and ligaments found in our joints are without-a-doubt prone to injury, especially when you stress them with regularly running on a treadmill.
+Our joints are capable of absorbing large amounts of pressure and exertion since the human body is built to take a certain level of punishment, however, the cartilage and ligaments in our joints are without-a-doubt prone to injury, especially when you stress them with regularly running on a treadmill.

-Running on a treadmill many times a week puts your body at risk for a wide array of pain from conditions such osteoarthritis, bursitis, and tendinitis.
+Running on a treadmill many times a week puts your body at risk for a wide array of pain from conditions such as osteoarthritis, bursitis, and tendonitis.